-As a living teaching, Leninism provides the guidelines for the Soviet people and their Communist Party in their effort to build a new society.
-Remaining loyal to Lenin's ideological heritage, the Party regards as its prime task that of solving all problems of communist construction on the basis of Lenin's ideas and methods.
+As a living teaching, Leninism provides the guidelines for the Soviet people and the Communist Party in their effort to build a new society.
+Remaining loyal to Lenin's ideological heritage, the Party regards solving all problems of communist construction on the basis of Lenin's ideas and methods as its prime task.

-The decisions adopted by the CPSU at its 24th Congress are an embodiment of Leninist principles.
-The congress was one more milestone in the effort of the Soviet people and their party to build communism, and was thus also a stride forward in the development of the world revolutionary process.
-The Central Committee report to the congress, delivered by Leonid Brezhnev, General Secretary of the CPSU Central Committee, gives a profound Marxist-Leninist analysis of the country's international standing and of the situation at home, and examines the most pressing problems of communist construction, inner-party affairs and the world communist, working-class and national-liberation movements.
-These are problems whose solution is of immense significance for both the Soviet Union and the entire world.
-The 24th Congress summed up the results of the political and organisational work carried out by the CPSU and adopted a concrete programme of action both for the immediate future and for many years ahead.
-The party is confidently leading the entire Soviet people onward to communism along the road charted by Lenin.
+The decisions adopted by the CPSU at its 25th Congress are an embodiment of Leninist ideas.
+The Congress was one more milestone in the work of the Soviet people and the Party to build communism, and was thus also a stride forward in the development of the world revolutionary process.
+The report to the Party Congress, delivered by Leonid Brezhnev, General Secretary of the CPSU Central Committee, is in effect a manifesto of advanced socialism.
+It contains, in Lenin's words, a complex of ideas "not only in the sense of explaining the past but also in the sense of a bold forecast of the future and of bold practical action for its achievement."